Originally published on October 24, 2014. Updated on October 28, 2019 and August 8, 2022.

 How do you store socks without stretching them out?

-Rolling socks, file folding or Marie Kondo style folding is the best way to store socks so that they don’t stretch out of shape.
-See my tutorials below to see each of the techniques on how to fold socks.
+Folding socks, file folding or Marie Kondo style folding, is the best way to store socks so that they don’t stretch out of shape.
+Whichever technique you choose, make sure it does not involve pulling the elastic band over the socks, which will stretch the elastic.
+See my tutorials above to see each of the techniques on how to fold socks.

 Be sure to pin for later when you need a reference for these different ways and tips to fold socks.